Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/344-select-partitions.md

 When restoring an NTFS partition, you can customize additional options.
 See [Resizing NTFS Partitions](/concepts/restoring-ntfs-partitions.md) for more information.

-> Please be informed that UEFI/EFI BIOS and boot partitions are not supported by VM Import/Export with **\[Amazon EC2\]**.
-See the following document for more information: [VM Import/Export Requirements](https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html).
+> Please be informed that import of UEFI/EFI BIOS and boot partitions is not supported by most cloud services \(such as AWS, Miscrosoft Azure and Google Cloud\).
+Please consult the official documentation of a particular cloud service vendor to find out the information about their specific requirements for virtual machine import.

 You can also reorganize the restored partitions by selecting the corresponding option.
 This invokes the **Resize Partitions** dialog window where you can create new virtual disks and map the restored partitions to them using the drag-and-drop operation.